YShadow45/UCLA_Physics/README.md

 # UCLA_Physics
-Summary of Math and Physics courses taken in UCLA
+Materials of Math and Physics courses taken in UCLA